ezequielabregu/hairless-midiserial-Qt5/README.md

 ---

 **IMPORTANT:** This repository has been **updated** to work with Qt 5.

 ---

-The original code was written for Qt 4, and the changes made were necessary to ensure compatibility with modern macOS systems.
+The original code was written for Qt 4, and the changes made were necessary to ensure compatibility with modern Qt 5.
 The changes were necessary to adapt the Hairless MIDI<->Serial Bridge codebase, originally written for Qt 4, to work with Qt 5 on modern macOS systems.
 Qt 5 introduced significant changes, such as moving `QApplication` to the `QtWidgets` module and deprecating methods like `QString::fromAscii`, which required replacing them with `QString::fromLatin1`.
 Additionally, we updated the `.pro` file to include the `widgets` module and used the `CONFIG+=sdk_no_version_check` flag to bypass warnings about unsupported macOS SDK versions.

 These updates ensured compatibility with Qt 5 while maintaining the functionality of the original application.
 Setting the correct PATH for Qt 5 and cleaning the build directory were also crucial steps to ensure a smooth compilation process.

 ---

-## If you want to build the project from original source, please follow these instructions:
+## If you want to build the project from original source, please follow these instructions

 This section provides a step-by-step guide to compile the Hairless MIDI<->Serial Bridge from source on macOS with an M1 chip or similar architecture.